 There are plenty of websites where a business owner can download free legal documents, that doesn’t mean you should use them.
 Unless you have a legal background, will you know if the documents are word correctly or that it contains everything it should?
 Most legal documents are difficult to understand for anyone not accustomed to reading legalese.

 Not getting it in writing

-While it may seem ok to make verbal agreements or deals made on a handshake, but it’s going to be tough to prove the terms of an agreement in court.
+While it may seem okay to make verbal agreements or deals made on a handshake, but it’s going to be tough to prove the terms of an agreement in court.
 Always get agreements in writing.
 If there is ever a dispute, both parties will have a written document to refer to.

 Not following your employment agreement

 Food truck owners can avoid legal issues with employees by simply having an employment agreement in place.
-Vendors can get into trouble by changing the rules on the fly when it comes to employee pay, hours, conditions of employment and withholding taxes.
+Vendors can get into trouble by changing the rules on the fly.
+Especially, when it comes to employee pay, hours, conditions of employment and withholding taxes.
 Not only can this cause a lot of legal trouble but it can damage your reputation as an employer.

 Not having a buy-sell agreement